 The ARRS Scholarship supports early-career faculty members in study/research in the radiologic sciences that has the possibility of changing the way radiology is practiced.
 The recognition and financial support aim to advance the early-career scholar professionally and to help prepare them for positions of leadership.

-The application deadline for the 2020 ARRS Scholarship is Monday, October 7, 2019.
+The application deadline for the 2022 ARRS Scholarship is Monday, October 4, 2021.
+Please refer to the Application Process section for more information.

 Harvard Medical School